We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Menopause can also affect your mental health.
 Decreasing levels of estrogen and progesterone may cause feelings of:

-If you experience symptoms of depression, you can reach out to a mental health professional.
-Together, you can work to determine the best treatment options for relieving symptoms.
+If you experience symptoms of depression, reach out to a mental health professional.

-Nevertheless, if you use the tests, monitor your symptoms, and track your menstrual cycles, you’ll have a good overall understanding of your menopausal status.
+Nevertheless, if you use the tests, monitor symptoms, and track your menstrual cycle, you’ll likely have a general understanding of your menopausal status.

 Menopause marks the official end of menstruation.
 Perimenopause describes the years leading up to menopause, when the menstrual cycle gradually stops, accompanied by hormonal, emotional, and physical changes.